-The financial harm patients face if they are treated by an out-of-network physician can be substantial.
+The financial harm patients face when they are treated by an out-of-network physician can be substantial.
+When a physician is out-of-network, she bills for and attempts to collect her "charges," which are not competitively determined.
 In many instances, when a patient is treated by an out-of-network physician, insurers will only pay physicians a portion of their out-of-network charges.
-This leaves the physician to attempt to collect the difference between her charges and the insurer's payment (the balance) from the patient (so-called balanced or surprise billing).
-These balanced bills can be hundreds or thousands of dollars (Rosenthal 2014a, 2014b, Sanger-Katz and Abelson 2016).
-They are also unexpected by patients who reasonably assume that because they chose in-network hospitals for care, they would also be treated by in-network emergency physicians.
-Moreover, even when an insurer pays the entirety of a physician's out-of-network charges, those higher costs will be passed onto consumers via an increase in premiums and higher cost sharing (since patients will pay a fixed percentage of the physician's charges, rather than a fixed percentage of in-network rates).
+This leaves the physician to attempt to collect the difference between her charges and the insurer's payment (the balance) from the patient (so-called balance or surprise billing).
+These balance bills can be hundreds or thousands of dollars and have been well documented in the popular press (see, for example, Rosenthal 2014a; Rosenthal 2014b; Sanger-Katz and Abelson 2016).
+Moreover, even in instances when an insurer pays the entirety of a physician's out-of-network charges, those higher payments will be passed onto consumers through higher premiums and cost sharing.
+Given that nearly half of individuals in the US do not have the liquidity to pay an unexpected \$400 expense without taking on debt, these out-of-network bills can be financially devastating to a large share of the population and should be a major policy concern (Board of the Governors of the Federal Reserve System 2016).